 10. Harlingen, Texas

 - Median Household Income: $35,267

 - Median Home Value: $77,900

-Located due east of McAllen, Harlingen also boasts extremely low costs for both housing and groceries.
-The downside is that unemployment is persistently in double digits and nearly one-third of the city’ residents live in poverty, with a median income that is more than $17,000 below the national average.
+Located due east of McAllen, Harlingen also boasts meager costs for both housing and groceries.
+The downside is that unemployment is persistently in double digits and nearly one-third of the city’s residents live in poverty, with a median income that is more than $17,000 below the national average.
 On the other hand, just as in Pueblo, if you are an entrepreneur or freelancer with a portable career, your disposable income would receive a huge boost, and with sunny Mexico situated at your front door, your next vacation is a hop, skip and a jump away.

 So much for the cities with the lowest cost of living.
 What about major cities?
 Find out how much your paycheck would be worth in major US cities.

 Ready to start your own company but need seed money to get your idea off the ground, find a business loan with SuperMoney’s business loans search engine.

 Want to improve your credit score?
 You first need to know where it stands now.
 Visit SuperMoney’s credit score reviews page and find the most convenient way to check and repair your credit.

 Need cash in a hurry but don’t know which personal loan company you can trust?
 Supermoney is here to help you find the best options for all your loan needs.